kasukur/auto-scale-ec2-using-sqs/README.md

 In this blog we are going to set up auto scaling of EC2 instances using the SQS ApproximateNumberOfMessagesVisible metric.

 AWS Auto Scaling monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
-Using AWS Auto Scaling, it’s easy to setup application scaling for multiple resources across multiple services in minutes.
+Using AWS Auto Scaling, it’s easy to set up application scaling for multiple resources across multiple services in minutes.

 #### Benefits
-- Setup Scaling quickly.
+- Set up Scaling quickly.
 - Make SMART scaling decisions.
 - Automatically maintain performance.
 - Pay only for what you need.